VinFast: Automobiles

 VinFast announced their first two models, the LUX A2.0 and the LUX SA2.0, at the 2018 Paris Motor Show.
 Both models are based on previous generation BMW products with various changes and enhancements, including the extensive redesign of the chassis to meet future international safety standards.
 Both will come in rear-wheel drive and all wheel drive, and both will be powered by the licensed BMW N20 turbocharged petrol engine in 175 bhp and 227 bhp options.
 Comprehensive reliability and safety testings have been completed.
 Production of both models started in 2019.

-In January 2022, Vinfast announced it will put an end to the production of its internal combustion engine (ICE) vehicles lineup that consisted of the LUX A sedan, LUX SA and President SUV and the Fadil hatchback by the end of 2022.
+In January 2022, VinFast announced it will put an end to the production of its internal combustion engine (ICE) vehicles lineup by the end of 2022.
 The company will instead focus research and development efforts on battery electric vehicles.

-LUX A2.0
+VF8 is the first American market model for the company.
+In October 2024, VinFast also launched its brand in Dubai.
+Collectively, in the first 48 hours of being able to sell electric automobiles, more than 24,000 orders were placed, with 15,237 placed for the VF8 and 9,071 for the VF9.